 The VariDesk does require two hands to lift and lower it, but the company designed it with a “rowing-lift,” spring-loaded mechanism that allows you to use your legs to raise it in place instead of your back or arms.
 It has 11 adjustable height settings, the highest of which is 17.5 inches from the desktop’s surface.
 It also has a 35-pound weight capacity.

-Look into the Flexpro Power 40 Inch Electric Standing Desk if you need an electric adjustable standing desk converter with plenty of workspace and weight capacity.
-The Flexpro’s two-tiered work surface includes a 39.25-inch-by-16-inch upper section that can handily accommodate two monitors and a laptop, and a 39.25-inch-wide keyboard tier that’s 9.5 inches deep.
+Check out this Stand Steady option if you’re looking for an option with electric adjustability and plenty of work space.
+This unit’s two-tiered work surface includes a 39.25-inch-by-16-inch upper section that can handily accommodate two monitors and a laptop, and a 39.25-inch-wide keyboard tier that’s 9.5 inches deep.
 It adjusts between 5.5 inches and 19.5 inches in height and offers a 45-pound weight capacity.

-Adjusting the height is simple with the Flexpro’s push-button operation, which allows you to stop it at any height.
+Adjusting the height is simple with the Stand Steady’s push-button operation.
 This mechanism is quiet and smooth, allowing you to make adjustments during conference calls without worrying about items falling off or making too much noise.
-It also comes ready to use, no assembly necessary.
+The desk converter also comes ready to use, no assembly necessary.

-For a tight space desk styles that don’t support desk risers, the Ergotron WorkFit-S Dual Sit-Stand Workstation may be the solution.
+For a tight space desk styles that don’t support desk risers, Ergotron’s WorkFit-S may be the solution.
 This column-style standing desk converter clamps to most stable work surfaces and provides plenty of vertical adjustment.

 The WorkFit-S provides up to 23 inches in height and has a weight capacity of 31 pounds.
 The keyboard tray measures 24 inches wide by 7.9 inches deep.
 This converter can handle two monitors side by side, and its small footprint frees up your desk space for a phone, fan, or other necessities.

-If you’re looking for a standing workstation option but would prefer to forgo the normally necessary desk, check out the Mount-It!
-Sit Stand Wall Mount Workstation.
+If you’re looking for a standing workstation option but would prefer to forgo the normally necessary desk, check out the Mount-It! workstation.
 This wall-mounted unit bolts to your wall and provides a monitor capacity of up to 17.6 pounds and a keyboard weight capacity of up to 2.2 pounds.
 The height adjusts up to 19.9 inches, allowing you to choose between sitting and standing.

 The Mount-It! arm swivels 90 degrees to either side, with the monitor mount doing the same, allowing you to push the entire stand up against the wall and work comfortably.
 It also includes cord storage to keep wires hidden and is compatible with VESA 75×75 and 100×100 monitors.